allychau/stockmarket/README.md

 ## Data and Graphs

-We stored our raw data and output graphs into the /startdata folder
+We stored our raw data and initial output graphs into the /startdata folder

-In order to reduce clutter, we decided to remove the majority of our output data, leaving a couple examples of output data so that readers can understand what sort of datasets we were creating without being overwhelmed.
+In order to reduce clutter, we decided to remove the majority of our initial output data, leaving a couple examples of output data so that readers can understand what sort of raw datasets and graphs we were creating without being overwhelmed.

+Note that the final graphs and tables are posted in our presentation website.
+The files in the startdata folder rapid test files and sanity checks.

 These include: